 These foods are believed to make oral sex better for both men and women.

-So let's take a look at some of the foods that are believed to have an effect on how we taste below the waist.
+So let's take a look at some of the oral sex foods that are believed to have an effect on how we taste below the waist.

 The vagina is acidic.
-Pineapple, as well as other citrus fruits like oranges or grapefruit, helps to balance its delicate PH balance and add a bit of sweetness to those secretions.
-(Get yourself a pineapple and go to town with 8 Steps to Giving a Woman Amazing Oral Sex.)
+Pineapple, as well as other citrus fruits like oranges or grapefruit, helps to balance its delicate pH balance and add a bit of sweetness to those secretions.

 Cinnamon, which is an alkaline spice, neutralizes the acidic taste of the vagina.
 It's also mildly antibiotic, and there's some evidence that it can help treat an active yeast infection.
 Better vaginal balance means better taste.

 There’s a popular myth going around that goes like this: if a guy eats cinnamon, his semen will taste like cinnamon.
 This is true, to an extent.
-It won't make semen taste like cinnamon gum, but, at least anecdotally, people says it sweetens the taste.
+It won't make semen taste like cinnamon gum, but people says it sweetens the taste.
 Hey, it works for your breath, right?
 Don’t like cinnamon?
 Cardamom, peppermint, or lemon are also believed to do the trick.

 Because celery is high in water and Vitamin C, it works wonders to reduce any bitter taste the vagina may have.
 Vitamin C is very effective in restoring the ecology of vaginal bacteria and promoting the growth of healthy flora.
-That said, if your smell or taste seems really off, drop the celery stick, skip the oral and head to the doctor: That can mean infection.
+That said, if your smell or taste seem really off, drop the celery stick, skip the oral and head to the doctor.
+That can mean infection.